Click the arrows below to learn more about our concerts and answer any questions you might have. For any additional questions please contact us.

 HOW EARLY SHOULD I ARRIVE TO THE CONCERT?

-We recommend arriving at least 30 minutes early to the concert you're attanding in order to give yourself sufficient time to find parking, pick up tickets at will-call, find your seats, read the program notes, and so on.
+We recommend arriving at least 30 minutes early to the concert you're attanding in order to give yourself sufficient time to find parking, pick up tickets at will-call, find your seats, and so on.
 The doors to the concert hall open about 45 minutes before the concert begins, and concerts typically start right on time!
 If you do happen to arrive late, ushers may ask you to wait in the lobby until there is a suitable pause in the music and then help you find your seats in the hall.

 WHAT IF I DON'T KNOW ANYTHING ABOUT THE MUSIC ON THE PROGRAM?
 DO I NEED TO STUDY BEFOREHAND?

 There’s no need to study.
 The music will speak for itself.
 Just come and enjoy!
 Over time, many frequent concertgoers do find their enjoyment is deeper if they learn more about the music and composers before a concert.
-This can be simple, like reading the program notes beforehand; or it can be more involved, like listening to recordings of the music to be performed in the days before they attend a concert.
+This can be simple, like reading the Concert Insights beforehand; or it can be more involved, like listening to recordings of the music to be performed in the days before they attend a concert.
 You know yourself best, so if research interests you, go ahead and follow your curiousity.
 But if studying isn’t your thing, there’s no need to be concerned about it.
 Just listen with an open mind.

 WILL I RECOGNIZE ANY OF THE MUSIC?